 I thought that today rather than waffling on for thousands and thousands of words about my university experience I would record a video telling you about it (which you can see above!).
 It goes from the very beginning up until when I graduated and all the little bits in between.
 I would love to know if anyone can relate to anything I say, because I’m pretty sure looking back on it, I wasn’t alone in how I felt at university and the subsequent issues it created for me.

 Whether you’ve been to university, are currently studying at university, are preparing for university or university is a distant memory for you… I’d like to think that my University Experience video might be useful/interesting for you.
-When I first started university I didn’t really know what to expect & looking back, it would order valtrex 500mg have been great to have someone to chat to about it.
+When I first started university I didn’t really know what to expect & looking back, it would delivery have been great to have someone to chat to about it.
 As the first one in my family to go to university, none of us knew truly what to expect!

 For me, university is all about looking after yourself.
 Of course it’s about new experiences, new people and making the most of every minute but none of that will be as good as it could be if you are not looking after number one.